-At the end of each semester, the Committee on Academic Standing announces the Dean's List of honor students.
-Students are placed on the Dean's List when they have earned a grade point average in the preceding semester of 3.50 or higher and have not received a D, E, U, F, or NC (labs and physical education included) or more than one C; and have received a regular letter grade in at least three regular, four-credit courses.
+At the end of each semester the Committee on Academic Standing announces the Dean's List of honor students.
+Students are placed on the Dean's List when they have earned a GPA in the preceding semester of 3.50 or higher and have not received a D, E, U, F, or NC (labs and physical education included) or more than one C; and have received a regular letter grade in at least three regular, fourcredit courses.
 Seniors doing honors work in the fall may receive an "S" in that course (99) and still be eligible.
-Dean's List students receive formal acknowledgment of this achievement from the Office of Undergraduate Academic Affairs.
+Dean's List students receive formal acknowledgment of this achievement from the Office of Academic Services.